-The app also has a great collection of pens that range from conte brushes, air brush and calligraphy pens, while there also are a range of patterns to choose from.
+The app also has a great collection of pens that range from conte brushes, airbrush, and calligraphy pens, while there also are a range of patterns to choose from.

-The app is also layer based, which means you can let loose your creativity is stages with the option to go back and change anything that you wish to without hampering the entire art work.
-The app also allows the creation of even complex images very effortlessly.
+The app is also layer based, which means you can let loose your creativity is stages with the option to go back and change anything that you wish to without hampering the entire artwork.

-4. Microsoft Fresh Paint
+7. Microsoft Fresh Paint

 In fact, so life like the app is that the colors also tend to splatter when you dip your brush into the palette.

 You have the option to wash the brush before you start using another color, or directly smear the brush with a different color if you intend to make a color blend, just as you would have done in the real life.

 In fact, skeuomorphism happens to be the keyword with the app as the canvas also tends to take some time to dry, offering you to smear any other color while it is still wet and so on.

 And much of it owes to the app‘s Linux origins.
 That also makes it befitting of only artists or those who don’t mind picking up new skills just to use the app.

 Also, with the app being open source, other artists have more varied brush packages on offer which you can download and install in your application.

-Lastly, for those who’d like to know, the credit for creation of the MyPaint app goes to artist Martin Renold who went out to develop something more convincing painting solution to suit his needs, something that he wasn’t getting with the other painting apps available then.
+Lastly, for those who’d like to know, the credit for the creation of the MyPaint app goes to artist Martin Renold who went out to develop something more convincing painting solution to suit his needs, something that he wasn’t getting with the other painting apps available then.

-6. Zen: Coloring Book For Adults
+9. Zen: Coloring Book For Adults

 The app is more for whiling away your time than anything else.
 That said, the coloring book app still is designed to infuse some fresh life into your creativity each time with a new design.

 All that you need to do is let loose your creative instincts in filling up the patterns with the colors of your choice.
 Needless to say, the results can be stunning if done with care and passion.

-The free version will let you have everything to put your artistic creativity to good use though for a few other niceties like layer support for the more serious artists, you need to go for in-app purchases.
+The free version will let you have everything to put your artistic creativity to good use though, for a few other niceties like layer support for the more serious artists, you need to go for in-app purchases.

 The app can also be a great asset for design students or officials who can get along with their creative work with the Sketchable app with utmost ease.